ASA Social Fund for Hidden Peoples

 and/or impacted by extreme poverty.

-As part of our mission, The ASA Social Fund for Hidden Peoples makes grants to qualified individuals and entities abroad.
+As part of our mission, The ASA Social Fund for Hidden Peoples provides financial resources and support to qualified individuals and entities abroad.
 We do not provide funding to parties prohibited by OFAC.
 We maintain ongoing relationships with our beneficiaries, and we require information on the ways in which our funding is used, so that we can ensure that funded activities are in line with not only our own organizational goals and principles, but also IRS requirements that foreign programs are substantially similar to programs which would be 501(c)(3)-eligible if they took place in the U.S.